Mangrulpir: Geography

 Mangrulpir has coordinates 77.346789°E 20.310143°N. Mangrulpir town is located in Washim district.
 The whole region lies on the deccan plateau.
 It has an altitude of 429m.
 The town is 40 km from district headquarter and 671 km from state capital Mumbai.
 It is an important town in the district.
 Mangrulpir Tehsil has a strong rural network.
 Washim is nearest railway station.

 Climate

 This town has a tropical savannah climate.
 The Köppen-Geiger climate classification is Aw.
-Although temperatures remain warm to hot throughout the year, the period between October to February experiences cold temperatures during nights.
+Although temperatures remain warm to hot throughout the year, the period between October and February experiences cold temperatures during nights.
 Mid-February to May is hot and dry.
 Humidity starts increasing with the advent of Indian South-West Monsoon from June.
 Early June to Early October sees heavy rainfall in spells.